hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-apis.md

 **5. conversation_no** - Identifier for the current conversation of the user with this Business

-**6. conversation_data** - Conversation data stores the current context of the conversation.Things like insurance number or product id which are the current scope of the conversation will go under conversation data.
+**6. conversation_details** - Conversation details stores the current context of the conversation.Things like insurance number or product id which are the current scope of the conversation will go under conversation details.

 This data will be stored in redis with expiry time of 3 hours.